FIRSTinMI/av-docs/docs/where-to-go-for-help.md

 Feeling like you need an extra hand?
 Talk to your **Volunteer Coordinator (VC)**, they might have someone in mind who can help you out.

-For any other questions, reach out to the **#av-help channel on Slack** and we can point you in the right direction.
+For any other questions, reach out to the **[#av-help](https://first-in-michigan.slack.com/archives/C04PTSR77H7) channel on Slack** and we can point you in the right direction.
 Keep in mind that every event is a little different so the first person that you ask may not have all the answers, you can always fall back to Slack where a larger group will see your question and be able to chime in.

+*For full descriptions of all volunteer roles, [check this page on the FIRST website](https://www.firstinspires.org/resource-library/frc/volunteer-event-roles-and-training-resources)*.